neil-edelman/cdoc/readme.md

  * `@order` : comments about the run\-time or space, \(spaces\);
  * and `@allow` , the latter being to allow `static` functions or data in the documentation, which are usually culled; one will be warned if this has any text\.

-Perhaps the most striking difference from `Javadoc` and `Doxygen` is the `@param` has to be followed by a braced list, \(it's confusing to have the variable be indistinguishable from the text\.
+Perhaps the most striking difference from `Javadoc` and `Doxygen` is the `@param` has to be followed by a braced list, \(it's confusing to have the variable be indistinguishable from the text\.\)

-If one sets `md` as output, it goes to `GitHub` Markdown that is specifically visible on the `GitHub` page\.
-It bears little to Markdown supported in the documentation\.
+If one sets `md` as output, it goes to `GitHub` Markdown that is specifically visible on the `GitHub` page, \(including working anchor links on browsers &gt; 2000\.\) It bears little to Markdown supported in the documentation\.